Home » Recipes » Main Dish » Shrimp and Crawfish » Sheet Pan Cajun Garlic Butter Shrimp

 Sheet Pan Cajun Garlic Butter Shrimp

-Cajun Garlic Butter Shrimp
+Why You’ll Love This Garlic Butter Shrimp Recipe

 • Worcestershire Sauce